mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 print(monitoring.wattmeter.label, monitoring.wattmeter.active.status)
 ```

-Moreover, JuliaGrid resets the non-zero elements to zero in the Jacobian matrix and mean vector within the state estimation type for measurements now designated as out-of-service, effectively removing the impact of the corresponding measurement:
+Moreover, JuliaGrid resets the nonzero elements to zero in the Jacobian matrix and mean vector within the state estimation type for measurements now designated as out-of-service, effectively removing the impact of the corresponding measurement:
 ```@repl ACSEWLS
 analysis.method.jacobian
 analysis.method.mean